 It’s difficult to think of a southern garden without envisioning azaleas graciously and vibrantly sweeping through the background.
 They are arguably one of the most popular ornamental shrubs in the South, along with our beloved hydrangeas.
 But azaleas aren’t just for Southerners to enjoy.
-With all the varieties of azaleas to choose from, people who live further north can successfully grow azaleas in their gardens, as well (azalea varieties range in hardiness from zones 5-9).
+With all the varieties of azaleas to choose from, people living further north can successfully grow azaleas in their gardens.
+(Azalea varieties range in hardiness from zones 5-9).

 Table of Contents: